What Are Your Human Resource Goals and Objectives for the Year Ahead?

 You likely encounter similar obstacles in your organization.
 Those challenges will continue to grow in 2019 and beyond.
 Develop an HR strategy and create smart human resource goals and objectives.

 Before starting the human resource planning process, make an assessment of last year.
-You need to learn the important lessons from any mistakes.
+You need to learn important lessons from any mistakes.
 What you discover may result in a need to redefine all of HR’s practices.

 One major challenge is that HR professionals sometimes don’t understand the business.
 HR must know the company’s core principles and values that make the company unique.
 HR also needs to speak its language to link talent goals to the priorities of the business.